DanielCEvans/Aus_Mean_Annual_Temperature/index.md

 Strengths and limitations:

-A strength of our analysis were our large sample size, clear analysis and beautiful visulisations.
-A limitation is that we were only able to model linear regression relationships, since even basic climate models are both non-linear and multivariate.
+A strength of the analysis was the large sample size.
+A limitation was that I was only able to model linear regression relationships.
+This is a limitation in that even basic climate models are both non-linear and multivariate.

 Future investigation:

-While we have showed that there has been a statisticlly significant temperature increase, we have not performed a comparison to correlation to the cause.
+While I have showed that there has been a statisticlly significant temperature increase, I have not performed a comparison to correlation to the cause.
 It would be insightful to perform an analysis between temperature and atmospheric CO2.
 Using more advanced non-linear and multivarite statistical methods would be able to find relationships that simple linear regression cannot.

 ## References
-1. Australian climate variability & change http://www.bom.gov.au/climate/change/#tabs=Tracker&tracker=timeseries&tQ=graph%3Dtmean%26area%3Daus%26season%3Dallmonths%26ave_yr (http://www.bom.gov.au/climate/change/#tabs=Tracker&tracker=timeseries&tQ=graph%3Dtmean%26area%3Daus%26season%3Dallmonths%26ave_y
+1. Australian climate variability & change [http://www.bom.gov.au/climate/change/#tabs=Tracker&tracker=timeseries&tQ=graph%3Dtmean%26area%3Daus%26season%3Dallmonths%26ave_yr] (http://www.bom.gov.au/climate/change/#tabs=Tracker&tracker=timeseries&tQ=graph%3Dtmean%26area%3Daus%26season%3Dallmonths%26ave_yr)